wagento/sms-notifications/README.md

 If you experience any issues or errors while using the extension, please open a ticket by sending an e-mail to [support@wagento.com][Support].
-Be sure to include your domain, PHP version, Magento version, a detailed description of the problem including steps to reproduce it, and any other relevant information.
+Be sure to include your domain, PHP version, Magento version, a detailed description of the problem including steps to reproduce it and any other relevant information.
 We do our best to respond to all legitimate inquires within 48 business hours.

 ## License